 – 1 tablespoon mixed herbs (I make my own mix of equal parts of rosemary, marjoram, parsley and oregano)

-- 250 ml vegetable stock (I make my own stock in the Thermomix, based roughly on the F&E recipe).
+– 250 ml vegetable stock (I make my own stock in the Instant Pot or the Thermomix, find the recipe here).
 You can add it cold but I added it hot, it means that the pot will reach pressure faster

 – Salt, a good pinch